ha-jdbc/ha-jdbc/src/site/markdown/doc.md

 *sql*
 :	A persistent state manager that uses an embedded database.
 	This provider supports the following properties, in addition to properties to manipulate connection pooling behavior.
-	The complete list of pooling properties and their default values are available in the [Apache Commons Pool documentation][commons-pool] documentation..
+	The complete list of pooling properties and their default values are available in the [Apache Commons Pool documentation][commons-pool] documentation.
 	<table>
 		<tr>
 			<th>Property</th>